-Campus crime, arrest, and referral statistics include those reported to the MassArt Public Safety Department, designated campus officials (including but not limited to directors, deans, department heads, judicial affairs, advisors to student organizations, and athletic coaches), and local law enforcement agencies.
-Counseling Center staff may inform their clients of the procedures to report crime to the MassArt Public Safety Department on a voluntary basis, should they feel it is in the best interest of the client.
+Campus crime, arrest, and referral statistics include those reported to the MassArt Department of Public Safety, designated campus officials (including but not limited to directors, deans, department heads, judicial affairs, advisors to student organizations, and athletic coaches), and local law enforcement agencies.
+Counseling Center staff may inform their clients of the procedures to report crime to the MassArt Department of Public Safety on a voluntary basis, should they feel it is in the best interest of the client.
 A procedure is in place to anonymously capture crime statistics disclosed confidentially during such a report.